diku-dk/staffeli/README.md

 $ pytest
 ```

-These are also part of the [`pre-commit`](hooks/pre-commit) and
+Running the static tests is also part of the [`pre-commit`](hooks/pre-commit)
-[`pre-push`](hooks/pre-push) hooks, respectively.
-Install these hooks by
+hook.
+Install these hooks by executing [`hooks/install.sh`](hooks/install.sh).
-executing [`hooks/install.sh`](hooks/install.sh).
-Unfortunately, neither these
-hooks, nor the hooks installer will work on Windows.
+Unfortunately, neither these hooks, nor the hooks installer will work on

-After installing the hooks, you can commit or push without going through these
-tests using the `--no-verify` option.
-It is not recommended to commit without
-verifying, as the hook will only run `static_tests.py` if some Python files
-have changed.
-It is however, acceptable to push without verifying, as running
-these tests is a lengthy process, and requires certain privileges on our Canvas
-instance.
+Windows.